What is TCE and how did Water Gremlin use it?

 Why are they still operating if they did this?

 The MPCA has authority to order a shutdown if public health may be endangered.
 We requested Water Gremlin to shut down the TCE line on January 14, 2019, and they did so the same day.
-That production line remains shut down.
-They can continue to operate their other processes that do not involve TCE.
+Production resumed on March 1, 2019 using an alternative product called DCE.
+No TCE is allowed to be used at the facility.
+Operations are limited per the terms of the settlement agreement until new pollution control equipment is fully operational.

 Are they going to be penalized?